Tax Fraud and Evasion

-If you are the subject of a criminal tax investigation for tax fraud or tax evasion charges, or you are seeking tax amnesty, you need an experienced New York Lawyer who understands the tax laws working for you.
-Get a free consultation with a skilled attorney today.
+If you are the subject of a criminal tax investigation for tax fraud or tax evasion charges, or you are seeking tax amnesty for unclaimed income, you need an experienced New York Tax Lawyer who understands the tax laws working for you.
+Get a free consultation with a skilled tax attorney today.

 Types of Tax Crimes

 There are several different types of tax crimes.
 You may be guilty of committing a tax crime if you intentionally avoid paying taxes by either 1) intentionally submitting false tax returns, 2) failing to file your tax return when tax is owed, 3) under-reporting your taxable income, or claiming excess deductions that reduce your tax liability, or 4) assisting others in the illegal conduct described above.

 A criminal tax investigation often originates from a referral from a civil tax auditor when they suspect illegal conduct.
 A criminal tax crime is usually investigated by either 1) the Internal Revenue Service by their Criminal Investigation Division (CID), 2) your State Attorney General, or 3) the county District Attorney, in the county that you reside.

 These governmental agencies employ investigators and agents trained in law enforcement techniques and tactics, and act in a similar manner as police detectives to investigate the potential crime.

 A criminal tax investigation for tax fraud or tax evasion is a very serious matter.
 Please do not discuss the tax issues with the investigators, or any other person until you obtain legal counsel who specializes in tax law issues.
 A criminal tax fraud or tax evasion charge against you has the potential to result in imprisonment.
 When you learn, or suspect that you may be the target of a criminal investigation, your best course of action is to immediately contact an experienced tax attorney since they have the training and experience to assist you.